mariolinguito/codingadventures/content/blog/who-said-that-a-web-developer-cannot-build-a-jenkins-architect/index.md

 ### Configuring GitHub with webhooks

 The first problem I should face: I'm in localhost, I haven't a remote environment (for now) that I can use to work with, but webhooks need a remote endpoint.
 Well, in the past I had this problem but for another task: how can I expose my localhost to someone (for tests, an example)?
 I used ngrok in the past, but through the years I found another tool called **Localtunnel**.
+Of course, we shouldn't have this problem in a remote environment.

 With a single command, I can expose my port and access the website from anywhere using a link that looks like this: *https://gentle-impala-38.loca.lt* (I love the name); now, we need to configure webhooks on the specific repository.